datamoc/fontsearch/WIDGET_INTEGRATION_GUIDE.md

-# FontFinder Widget Integration Guide
+# FontSearch Widget Integration Guide

 ## 🎯 Overview

-The FontFinder widget (`FontPickerWidget`) is a reusable tkinter component that can be embedded into any Python application.
+The FontSearch widget (`FontPickerWidget`) is a reusable tkinter component that can be embedded into any Python application.
 It provides a complete font selection interface with advanced features like internationalization, ligature controls, and font filtering.

 ## 🚀 Quick Start